mpavezb/CarND-Advanced-Lane-Lines/writeup.md

 ---

+## IPython Notebook

+Each section on the IPython notebook `main.ipynb` provides ready-to-run examples for each step of the pipeline, over single images and the full video.

+Please, make sure to run the first cell `IPython Notebook Configuration` when the notebook is loaded.

+All example sections are independent from each other, thus, they can be run in any order.

 ## Camera Calibration

 ### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).

-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
-Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
-Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

-![alt text][image1]
+The camera calibration functions are provided by the `CameraModel` class, located in `./src/calibration.py` file.
+The related section on the notebook is `1.
+Camera calibration using chessboard images`.

+First, the `CameraModel.calibrate()` method is used to:
+1. Prepare the *object points* to be the (x, y, z) coordinates of the chessboard corners in the world. z is assumed to be 0.
+2. Iterate through calibration images, looking for corners with `cv2.findChessboardCorners()` on gray images.
+3. If corners are detected, then these are appended to the list of matches: 3D points (`self.objpoints`) and 2D corners (`self.imgpoints`).
+4. A pickle file is created to keep a cache of all found 2D/3D points.
+Next time, if the cache is available, the calibration will be skipped.

+Then, the `CameraModel.get_calibration()` method is used to retrieve the camera matrix and distortion coefficients required to correct undistorted images.
+These are computed by the `cv2.calibrateCamera()` function, based on the 2D/3D points found in the calibration step.
+As this computation only depends on the image size, the computation is cached for the last image (width, height) pair.

+Finally, any given image can be *undistorted* using the `CameraModel.undistort()` method.
+This runs the `cv2.undistort()` function to correct the distortion on the image.

+Next figure shows all chessboard images used for calibration, for which opencv was able to find corners, annotated with the `cv2.drawChessboardCorners()` function.

+![calibration example][./output_images/calibration.png]

 ## Pipeline (single images)